denniemok/staff-chat-simplified/README.md

 - Simple and lightweight, with no other unrelated components.
 - Highly configurable with HEX colour support included.
 - Automatically translates any colour codes in staff chat.
-- Forward compatible with all 1.8+ versions.<br>
+- Forward compatible with all 1.8+ versions.

 <hr>

 ### Runtime Requirements
 - Java 8 or above
 - Spigot 1.8 or above, or equivalent forks
-- Permission plugin, preferably LuckPerms or PermissionsEx <br>
+- Permission plugin, preferably LuckPerms or PermissionsEx

 <hr>